Smart Logistics

 Since April 2022, we have collaborated with SoftBank Corp. and begun conducting demonstrations, including with major drugstores, geared toward realizing digital transformation (DX) for pharmaceutical distribution.
 The pharmaceutical shipping and inventory data that the Suzuken Group collects during the distribution process is aggregated, and then it is collected and visualized in real time using SoftBank’s communication infrastructure.
 We then provide the inventory data and pharmaceuticals’ consumption and sales status to medical institutions, pharmacies, and pharmaceutical companies.
 They use the data to optimize inventory and order volumes, in an effort to reduce non-moving products, curtailing pharmaceutical waste, and make shipping more efficient.
 In April 2023, we began offering a delivery schedule app and delivery schedule notification service, which allow customers to use a smartphone or computer to easily check the delivery date for products that they have ordered, as well as for substitutes when products are out of stock.
 By linking an inventory visualization mechanism with existing orders and distribution tasks, we are looking into adding functions such as ordering support and automatic route creation, as well as information sharing via interlocking with COLLABO Portal.

-Total traceability with the Cubixx system
+Total traceability with the Cubixx solution

 Since 2017, we have been deploying Cubixx, a specialty drug traceability system.
 This system uses RFID, which reads and writes data through IC tags, and dedicated storage cabinets equipped with IoT technology to enable 24/7 real-time remote monitoring of pharmaceutical management conditions, from the drugs’ transit to hospital storage, as well as the reverse distribution of returned items and their re-delivery.
 We have expanded our lineup thus far to include a hospital version, pharmacy version, clinical-trial version, home-use version,large-size version, and room-temperature version.
-Monitoring pharmaceutical transit and storage conditions makes it possible to make resale decisions and ascertain inventory conditions, and it contributes to reducing pharmaceutical waste and preventing maldistribution of nventory.
+Monitoring pharmaceutical transit and storage conditions makes it possible to make resale decisions and ascertain inventory conditions, and it contributes to reducing pharmaceutical waste and preventing maldistribution of inventory.
 It also enables automated ordering and allows automation of things like proposals to refresh non-moving inventory or unused inventory, which helps to reduce the workload on medical institutions.

-• You can scroll
+※You can scroll

 Automation and manpower reduction at the Greater Tokyo Distribution Center